scottgamer/advanced-css-course/README.md

 #### The 7 folders

-- base/
+- base/ - imports all code from other files
-- components/
+- components/ - independent building blocks
-- layout/
+- layout/ - the whole page styles (header, footer, ...)
 - pages/
 - themes/
 - abstracts/